AgalmicVentures/Environment/README.md

 System files, usually for Linux, such as `udev` rules.

 ## Getting Started
-The best way to install this environment is to run the `playbooks/create_user.yml` Ansible playbook on the desired user@host.
-It will copy all files to where they need to be and install necessary symlinks so configurations will just work.
+The simplest way to get started is to clone this repository.

-To bootstrap the first copy, clone this repository to `~/Code/OpenSource/Environment` and run the playbook on the local user.
+To install this environment (symlinks, etc.) for a user, run the `playbooks/create_user.yml` Ansible playbook on the desired user@host.
+It will clone the repository to `~/Code/OpenSource/Environment` and set everything up so configurations will Just Work.